raybergholm/ditto/Roadmap.md

 ## Bigger things

-* Currently this requires a file source for everything, which requires a lot of needless copying of data from remote APIs.
+* ~~Currently this requires a file source for everything, which requires a lot of needless copying of data from remote APIs.
 Why not support fetch directly from the API too?
-(This will require defining auth headers and all that web traffic stuff)
+(This will require defining auth headers and all that web traffic stuff)~~ added in v3.2

 ## Smaller things